 Although absolute Treatment Points are a guiding indicator of activity levels for the production chemical business, these individual treated wells increasingly exhibit higher volumes of produced oil, natural gas, and associated water, which correspondingly requires higher volumes of production chemicals.
 These favorable characteristics are associated with increased measured depths and higher production volume attributes of many modern wells.
-As evidenced by the graphs below, until Q2 2020 Treatment Points have continued to generally trend upward since Q4 2016, however Q2 2020 onwards was negatively impacted by the economic effects of COVID-19, the lower commodity price environment seen throughout 2020, and the impact of extreme weather in the southern US in February 2021, with the subsequent period demonstrating growth and stabilization.
+As evidenced by the graphs below, Treatment Points have continued to generally trend upward since Q4 2016.
+2020 and 2021 were negatively impacted by the economic effects of COVID-19, the lower commodity price environment seen throughout 2020, and the impact of extreme weather in the southern US in Q1 of 2021, with the subsequent period demonstrating growth and stabilization.